 New Trojans targeting banks in South Korea have been using Pinterest as a Command and Control channel

 Last summer Trend Micro observed online banking Trojans that were targeting South Korean banks.
 Now, compromised sites that contain exploit kits are delivering banking Trojans to site visitors.
 Some of the banks being targeted include Hana Bank, Nonghyup Bank, the Industrial Bank of Korea (IBK), Shinhan Bank, Woori Bank, Kookmin Bank, and the Consumer Finance Service Center.
-Once a customer has been infected with malware and is redirected to a phishing site that looks like a legitimate banking website, the criminals are able to steal their credentials.
+Once a customer has been infected with Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. and is redirected to a Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait. site that looks like a legitimate banking website, the criminals are able to steal their credentials.

 One interesting characteristic of this particular Trojan is that it is using Pinterest as its command-and-control server to redirect users to various spoofed banking sites:

 These comments show that when the letters are replaced with dots, the code becomes an IP address for the phishing page server host.